mohamadi7613/mycheat/tools/rabbitmq.md

 + Exchange is like a post office inside RabbitMQ
 + Its job is to receive messages from producers and decide where to route them
 + Producers never send messages directly to a queue.
 They always send them to an exchange
++ Round-robin dispatching (sends each message to the next consumer in sequence)

 ### Common Exchange Types